DatSwissGuy/marvel-app/README.md

 - ~~Add initial server side rendering and also "dockerize" it~~
 - Add a multi stage docker setup: 1. build the application, 2. serve / run the app
 - ~~Add a "full-stack" repository so the app including backend can be run with a single `docker-compose up` command.~~
+- Find a better solution for the access token as it is currently saved in local storage

 ## WIP's
 - SSR still not working the way i'd like